 I see a lot of tutorials out there on how to make SVGs with different software.
 People seem to gloss over the fact that it is possible to just convert your bitmap image into cut files within the Cricut Design Space app.

 How to turn a picture into a cut file for the Cricut

 First, let me provide a little technical primer on different file formats.

 SVG stands for Scalable Vector Graphic.
 It is a type of vector image format.
 A vector image format is different than a bitmap image because it contains directional information (paths) as opposed to pixel information (dots).

 The bitmap images you see on the web, that your camera takes, that your printer uses, typically use common bitmap formats like PNG, BMP, or JPEG.
 Your Cricut, doesn’t know what to do with information that comes in little dots.
 The Cricut blade needs direction, literally.

-Cricut knows the inconvenience of having to only use SVG file or turn bitmap images into SVG files.
+Cricut knows the inconvenience of having to only use SVG files or turn bitmap images into SVG files.
 You might wonder why can’t they just do this for you?